Fluke (band): Puppy

-Even with the release of the "best of" albums, there were still signs of life in Fluke's production studio when, in 2000, they produced a promotional CD named The Xmas Demos, which included early versions of many of the tracks intended for the album Puppy.
+In 2000, Fluke produced a promotional CD named The Xmas Demos, which included early versions of many of the tracks intended for the album Puppy.
 Speculation about a new album was furthered when, in 2003, the remaining members of Fluke released two singles forming the basis of this next album.
 Though the aptly titled "Slap It: The Return" signaled a break from the past, with the writing credits listed simply as "Bryant/Fugler" under the Appalooso label, "Pulse" exemplified a much darker style and was released on the One Little Indian label.
-In 2003, Fluke finally released their fifth studio album and first without Tournier, Puppy, six years after Risotto.
+In 2003, Fluke released their fifth studio album and first without Tournier, Puppy, six years after Risotto.
 The name of the album was inspired by Jeff Koons' fifty foot sculpture of a puppy that stands outside the Guggenheim museum in Bilbao.
 This album proved to be similar to the earlier Risotto tracks in tempo and mood, but with the introduction of some new ideas, such as the inclusion of a blues track, "Blue Sky", and a very dark techno orientated bonus track, "Pulse".

 The album was not received well critically with most of the critics labelling the album as dated.
 Andy Gill of The Independent wrote:

 The only single to be released from Puppy after the album's release was "Switch", which was released in CD and vinyl formats.
 The track was used on the soundtrack for the Electronic Arts video game Need For Speed Underground 2 but achieved nowhere near the critical or popular acclaim of the singles from Risotto, not even appearing in the UK top 40.